hilaryrichardson/richardsonlab.github.io/kidscorner/index.md

 # Kids Corner!
 Our lab is part of the [Wee Science](https://www.weescience.ppls.ed.ac.uk/) group at the University of Edinburgh, which uses a variety of methods to better understand how babies and children learn to think and talk.

 We recently concluded recruitment of junior brain scientists who are **five years old** to participate in our MRI study.
 Thank you to all of the families who contributed their time and to those who reached out to learn more about our research!
+Read more about our study [here](https://www.ed.ac.uk/clinical-sciences/edinburgh-imaging/news/2021-news/17-sep-21-tebc-pilot-study-begins).

 <div class="col-md-7 order-md-1">
 </div>